Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a test particle incidence

 After the black hole captures a test particle with energy $\delta E$ and angular momentum $\delta J$, the energy and angular momentum of the black hole will change according to the following form

 In this section, we discuss whether the event horizon of a black hole is disrupted when a test particle passes through it.
-First, we deduce the conditions under which a test particle can enter a class of Kerr black holes, namely energy $\delta E$ and angular momentum $\delta J$.
-Then, we determine the energy or angular momentum requirements for the disruption of the event horizon based on our calculations for the Kerr-like black holes.
+First, we deduce the conditions under which a test particle can enter a Kerr-like black hole, namely energy $\delta E$ and angular momentum $\delta J$.
+Then, we determine the energy or angular momentum requirements for the disruption of the event horizon based on our calculations for the Kerr-like black hole.
 As long as the test particle can enter the inner region of the event horizon and the absorbed energy and angular momentum by the Kerr-like black hole satisfy the conditions for event horizon disruption, the internal structure of the event horizon can be revealed to distant observers.

 For a test particle with a mass of $m$, the magnitude of its four-velocity is described by a timelike length of $\left|\vec{v}\right|<c$, and its direction can be described by a unit vector $\vec{\mu}$